DiegoVallely/anchor/README.md

  So if the sum is 23 in the 14th position I have [1,2,4] which is [5,7,11].
  That was my solution withou the **knapsack problem**.

  But, in terms of computional thinking, I suppose that the use of **knapsack problem** was the best aproach.
+So, I started studying it.
 In the general this problem is NP-Complete, I choose use it as recursive function and memoization (see *views.py*).

 ## The web response